Alluxio/alluxio/docs/en/Running-Flink-on-Alluxio.md

 {% include Running-Flink-on-Alluxio/wordcount.md %}

 Open your browser and check [http://localhost:19999/browse](http://localhost:19999/browse).
 There should be an output file `output` which contains the word counts of the file `LICENSE`.

+### Wordcount Example with Alluxio in fault tolerant mode

+This example assumes you have set up [Alluxio cluster in fault tolerant mode with Zookeeper](Running-Alluxio-on-a-Cluster.html#running-alluxio-with-high-availability) and Flink as previously described.

+Put the file `LICENSE` into Alluxio, assuming you are in the top level Alluxio project directory:

+{% include Running-Flink-on-Alluxio/license-zk.md %}

+Now we can run a Flink job for wordcount using the Alluxio on Zookeeper URI.

+{% include Running-Flink-on-Alluxio/wordcount-zk.md %}

+`zk@` tells Alluxio the following hosts and ports are Zookeeper addresses which should be separated by comma.